 However, in the end, Dusk Diver is fun, charming, and has charismatic characters.
 Although it isn’t necessarily a mind-blowing game, it is certainly underrated.

 |Average Playtime:||6 hours|

 Although I do like space dogfights, I’m not the most enthusiastic person when this genre gets new games.
 However, Strike Suit Zero is a weird combination of power fantasy, space battles, high-speed piloting, and awesomeness that I cannot compliment enough.

-This is an indie game, so don’t go in expecting something highly polished or anything, but there is a lot to appreciate in this game if you like any of the things I mentioned.
+This is an indie game, so don’t go in expecting something highly polished, but there is a lot to appreciate in this game if you like any of the things I mentioned.

 Classic dogfight space games are usually about piloting a unique ship and outmaneuvering your enemies to feel like the ultimate pilot.
-Yet, in this game, this is not enough.
-That’s why Born Ready added the strike mode as a twist to the gameplay loop, making this game an addictive, fun, flashy experience.
+The added ‘strike mode’ as a twist to the gameplay loop makes this an addictive, fun, flashy experience.

 As for the strike mode, it’s when your ship turns into an overpowered, cool-looking, fast-maneuvering giant robot that can explode hundreds of enemy ships.

 The game follows a sequential mission rhythm.
 Each time you finish a mission, the story progresses, and you might be introduced to new gameplay elements.